[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

-I recently discussed why investors were asking the wrong question when it comes to the two behemoth tech stocks.
+I have written before about why investors were asking the wrong question when it comes to the two behemoth tech stocks.
 Rather than decide which is the better stock, I argued the better question is, why don’t you want to own both stocks?

 At the end of a long day at work, Apple and Microsoft’s businesses are not going to keep you from sleeping at night.
 Together, the two companies have $94 billion in free cash flow, suggesting that all of the capital allocation levers they choose to pull are available to them.

-Sure, Apple’s innovation cycle is lengthening, while its iPhone sales are slowing, but Tim Cook’s more than capable of guiding the ship through uncharted territory.
+Sure, Apple’s innovation cycle is lengthening, while its iPhone sales are slowing, but Tim Cook is more than capable of guiding the ship through uncharted territory.

 Between Cook and Microsoft CEO Satya Nadella, you might have two of America’s best CEOs.
 Owning both, in my opinion, is the far smarter play.

 It seems like only a short time ago that investors were fretting Starbucks (NASDAQ:SBUX) had lost its edge without Howard Schultz at the helm.
 Well, since CEO Kevin Johnson took the top job on April 3, 2017, SBUX stock is up 32%.